CUDA Kernel API#

 The memory fences are considered to be advanced API and most

-usercases should use the thread barrier (e.g. syncthreads()
+usercases should use the thread barrier (e.g. syncthreads()).

-- numba.cuda.threadfence()
+- numba.cuda.threadfence()#

 A memory fence at device level (within the GPU).

-- numba.cuda.threadfence_block()
+- numba.cuda.threadfence_block()#

 A memory fence at thread block level.

-- numba.cuda.threadfence_system()
+- numba.cuda.threadfence_system()#

 A memory fence at system level (across GPUs).

-Warp Intrinsics
+Warp Intrinsics#

-is a 32 bit integer mask with each bit
+The argument membermask is a 32 bit integer mask with each bit

 corresponding to a thread in the warp, with 1 meaning the thread is in the

 subset of threads within the function call.
-The membermask
+The membermask must be all 1 if

 the GPU compute capability is below 7.x.

-- numba.cuda.syncwarp(membermask)
+- numba.cuda.syncwarp(membermask)#

 Synchronize a masked subset of the threads in a warp.

-- numba.cuda.all_sync(membermask, predicate)
+- numba.cuda.all_sync(membermask, predicate)#

 If the

-is true for all threads in the masked warp, then a non-zero value is returned, otherwise 0 is returned.
+predicateis true for all threads in the masked warp, then a non-zero value is returned, otherwise 0 is returned.

-- numba.cuda.any_sync(membermask, predicate)
+- numba.cuda.any_sync(membermask, predicate)#

 If the

-is true for any thread in the masked warp, then a non-zero value is returned, otherwise 0 is returned.
+predicateis true for any thread in the masked warp, then a non-zero value is returned, otherwise 0 is returned.

-- numba.cuda.eq_sync(membermask, predicate)
+- numba.cuda.eq_sync(membermask, predicate)#

 If the boolean

-is the same for all threads in the masked warp, then a non-zero value is returned, otherwise 0 is returned.
+predicateis the same for all threads in the masked warp, then a non-zero value is returned, otherwise 0 is returned.

-- numba.cuda.ballot_sync(membermask, predicate)
+- numba.cuda.ballot_sync(membermask, predicate)#

 Returns a mask of all threads in the warp whose

-is true, and are within the given mask.
+predicateis true, and are within the given mask.

-- numba.cuda.shfl_sync(membermask, value, src_lane)
+- numba.cuda.shfl_sync(membermask, value, src_lane)#

 Shuffles

-- numba.cuda.shfl_up_sync(membermask, value, delta)
+- numba.cuda.shfl_up_sync(membermask, value, delta)#

 Shuffles

-- numba.cuda.shfl_down_sync(membermask, value, delta)
+- numba.cuda.shfl_down_sync(membermask, value, delta)#

 Shuffles

-- numba.cuda.shfl_xor_sync(membermask, value, lane_mask)
+- numba.cuda.shfl_xor_sync(membermask, value, lane_mask)#

 Shuffles

-across the masked warp and returns thevalue
+valueacross the masked warp and returns thevaluefromlaneid ^ lane_mask.

-- numba.cuda.match_any_sync(membermask, value, lane_mask)
+- numba.cuda.match_any_sync(membermask, value, lane_mask)#

 Returns a mask of threads that have same

-from within the masked warp.
+valueas the givenvaluefrom within the masked warp.

-- numba.cuda.match_all_sync(membermask, value, lane_mask)
+- numba.cuda.match_all_sync(membermask, value, lane_mask)#

 Returns a tuple of (mask, pred), where mask is a mask of threads that have same

-from within the masked warp, if they all have the same value, otherwise it is 0.
+valueas the givenvaluefrom within the masked warp, if they all have the same value, otherwise it is 0.
 And pred is a boolean of whether or not all threads in the mask warp have the same warp.

-- numba.cuda.activemask()
+- numba.cuda.activemask()#

 Returns a 32-bit integer mask of all currently active threads in the calling warp.
 The Nth bit is set if the Nth lane in the warp is active when activemask() is called.
 Inactive threads are represented by 0 bits in the returned mask.
 Threads which have exited the kernel are always marked as inactive.

-- numba.cuda.lanemask_lt()
+- numba.cuda.lanemask_lt()#

 Returns a 32-bit integer mask of all lanes (including inactive ones) with ID less than the current lane.

-Integer Intrinsics
+Integer Intrinsics#

 A subset of the CUDA Math API’s integer intrinsics are available.
 For further documentation, including semantics, please refer to the CUDA Toolkit documentation.

-- numba.cuda.popc(x)
+- numba.cuda.popc(x)#

 Returns the number of bits set in

-- numba.cuda.brev(x)
+- numba.cuda.brev(x)#

 Returns the reverse of the bit pattern of

-- numba.cuda.clz(x)
+- numba.cuda.clz(x)#

 Returns the number of leading zeros in

-- numba.cuda.ffs(x)
+- numba.cuda.ffs(x)#

 Returns the position of the first (least significant) bit set to 1 in

-Floating Point Intrinsics
+Floating Point Intrinsics#

 A subset of the CUDA Math API’s floating point intrinsics are available.
 For further documentation, including semantics, please refer to the single and double precision parts of the CUDA Toolkit documentation.

-- numba.cuda.fma()
+- numba.cuda.fma()#

 Perform the fused multiply-add operation.
 Named after the

-- numba.cuda.cbrt(x)
+- numba.cuda.cbrt(x)#

 Perform the cube root operation, x ** (1/3).
 Named after the functions

-in the C api.
+cbrtandcbrtfin the C api.
 Supports float32, and float64 arguments only.

-16-bit Floating Point Intrinsics
+16-bit Floating Point Intrinsics#

-module are used to operate on 16-bit
+The functions in the cuda.fp16 module are used to operate on 16-bit

 floating point operands.
 These functions return a 16-bit floating point result.